 Click here to see the Anchor’s coverage of yesterday’s protests.

 Devon and Cornwall Police described traffic disruption caused by a roadblock set up by protestors in St Erth, Hayle, and around 25 Extinction Rebellion protestors blocked the only road out of St Ives.

 A climate demonstration took place on the beach in St Ives, with live music and dancing.

-This is the eighth “Kill The Bill” protest in Falmouth, against the Police, Crime, Sentencing and Courts Bill introduced earlier this year.
+This is the eighth “Kill the Bill” protest in Falmouth, opposing the Police, Crime, Sentencing and Courts Bill introduced earlier this year.